coccon/proffastpylot/docs/1-1_installation.md

 ## 1. Prerequisites

 For using PROFFASTpylot you need Python 3.7 or newer.
-The PROFFAST and PROFFASTpylot can be used in Windwos and Linux environments.
+The PROFFAST and PROFFASTpylot can be used in Windows and Linux environments.
-A step-by-step installation instruction for both enviroments is given in the following.
+A step-by-step installation instruction for both environments is given in the following.
 We did not test the software for Mac environments.